 LC A Sauce For Cowboys Note

 Most cowboys we’ve known have been from Texas.
 They’ve also been men of few words.
 In keeping with this tradition, we see no need to blather on and on about how ridiculously smooth and earthy and complex this simple barbecue sauce is or how it can anoint all manner of meats and seafood, whether spare ribs or pulled pork or grilled chicken or salmon fillets or, well, ahem, you get the idea.
 Tasting is believing.
+And moms and dads, this sauce is blissfully slightly sweet without hardly any heat, and it’s been kid-approved time and again in our kitchens.

 Texas Barbecue Sauce Recipe